-If you have been abused or neglected at Marshall Browning Hospital - Sb, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Marshall Browning Hospital – Sb, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Who is Marshall Browning Hospital – Sb?

 Marshall Browning Hospital – Sb is a hospital erected in the name of Marshall Browning, as dedicated by his wife, Lilie F. Browning, in her last will and testament.
 It currently runs as a critical access hospital and community health center with 25 equipped beds.
 The hospital, apart from their primary services, also offers nursing care and rehabilitation, among others.
 Marshall Browning Hospital – Sb is located at 900 North Washington, P.O.
 Box 192, Duquoin, IL and may be reached through telephone number 618-542-2146.
 The Illinois Nursing Home Care Act and Department of Public Health govern Marshall Browning Hospital – Sb.

 Marshall Browning Hospital – Sb’s Address, Phone Number, and Contact Information

 A critical access hospital and community health center in Du Quoin, Marshall Browning Hospital – Sb offers its community with a 25-bed facility.
 Aside from providing primary medical care, it offers the following inpatient and outpatient services: nursing care; speech, occupational, and physical therapy; vestibular rehab therapy; cardiac, aquatic, and sports rehab; orthopedic, neurological, wound care, and pediatric disabilities nursing assistance, among others.
 The hospital claims to charge and ask for payments according to the patient’s limits.